Associate in Science (A.S.)

 Your options for music careers are widely varied, and your decisions about how and where to continue your studies will be shaped by your career goals.
 Many grads perform at least part-time while also working full-time in a related field.

 Related full-time careers include teaching, music therapy, directing, composing, and producing music.
 These careers tend to be competitive, and while demand is high, opportunities are also expected to grow.
+Other graduates have gone to full-time careers in other industries, but continue to incorporate music into their personal lives, from playing in bands on the weekends to incorporating musicianship principles into their daily work.

 According to the Occupational Outlook Handbook, most careers in this area require a bachelor's degree, and salaries tend to be higher than the average wages for all occupations.
 This program provides a blend of the theoretical education and performance opportunities that are necessary for success in various facets of this field.